 - building the skills and knowledge of the policy profession and wider civil service

-- inspiring new thinking and innovations in policy through writing and experimenting
+- inspiring new thinking through our writing and experiments

 If you are interested in working with Policy Lab email firstname.lastname@example.org.